ThinamXx/66Days__NaturalLanguageProcessing/README.md

 - **Stemming in Natural Language Processing**: Stemming is a process of converting a word to its most General form or Stem.
 It's basically the process of removing the suffix from a word and reduce it to it's root word.
 It helps in reducing the size of Vocabulary.
 In my Journey of Natural Language Processing, Today I learned about Stemming in Natural Language Processing which is one of the most important steps while working with Text.
 I have presented the Implementation of Porter Stemmer, Snowball Stemmer and Lancaster Stemmer here in the Snapshot.
 I hope you will gain some insights and work on the same.
 I hope you will also spend some time learning the Topics mentioned above.
 Excited for coming days!!
   - **Porter Stemmer:** It is one of the most common and gentle stemmer which is very fast but not very precise.
   - **Snowball Stemmer:** It's actual name is English Stemmer is more precise over large Dataset.
-  - **Lancaster Stemmer** It is very aggressive algorithm.
+  - **Lancaster Stemmer:** It is very aggressive algorithm.
 It will hugely trim down the working data which itself has pros and cons.
 - Topics:
   - **Fundamentals of Natural Language Processing**